 After your HACCP system is established and documented, you need to make sure that it’s implemented and maintained properly.
 You should periodically conduct reviews of all pre-requisite programs, monitoring procedures, and corrective actions; take feedback from team members regarding the effectiveness of the system; and update documents as necessary.
-Additionally, carry out independent audits in order to evaluate performance and identify any additional improvements that can be made.
+Additionally, carry out independent audits to evaluate performance and identify any additional improvements that can be made.
 Doing so will give you greater confidence that your team can deliver safe, quality food products every time.

 What are the responsibilities of team members when implementing a HACCP plan?

 Every member of the HACCP team has a role to play in the successful application and maintenance of the system.
 The HACCP Coordinator is typically responsible for ensuring that the HACCP plan is in compliance with regulatory requirements and successfully implemented by all team members.
 This individual also serves as a point of contact for any questions about HACCP and monitors the overall performance of the process.
 A Team Leader should implement the program, actively listen to any concerns from their colleagues, ensure compliance with regulations, investigate any possible food safety issues, and report back to the Coordinator on status updates.
 All team members must be trained thoroughly in how to perform their respective roles and must comply with every aspect of the established HACCP system.